ehetherington/libtinylogger/README.md

   - Elapsed time can be used in place of date/time
   - Structured output in XML and JSON
   - User defined formatters are possible.
-- multi-thread support, with formats that print thread id and name
+- thread safe, with formats that print thread id and name
 - logrotate support.
-Flushes, closes, and opens a log file on receipt of a signal from logrotate.
+Flushes, closes, and re-opens a log file on receipt of a signal from logrotate.
 - tested on 64 and 32 bit Linux
   - RHEL 8.1 4.18.0-193.1.2.el8_2.x86_64